Harassment, Intimidation, and Bullying (HIB)

 Parkview Anti-Bullying Specialist

 Milltown school district is committed to creating a safe learning environment for our students.
 New Jersey's Anti-Bullying Bill of Rights will help support that effort.
+Please alert your school anti-bullying specialist or principal of any situation involving harassment, intimidation or bullying.
+Working together, we can help maintain a positive school climate for our students.

 The Milltown School District provides a positive, inclusive environment for all.
 In doing so, we promote skills that will address the development of the whole child.
 From Kindergarten through grade eight, teachers and students focus their daily activities to be based on our core values of Cooperation, Assertion, Responsibility, Empathy, and Self-Control (CARES) as well as an academic growth mindset that focuses on perseverance.
 Largely through the use of positive, reinforcing language students develop a strong sense of self-esteem that focuses on their strengths and skills.
 By modeling respect for all, we teach our students how to show empathy for others.
 We build strong, inclusive communities in our classrooms, grade levels, schools, and district where students and teachers respect and care for one another, thus reducing bullying behaviors.